 • Demonstrate an abiding commitment to public service through activism, student leadership, civic participation at school, in your community, or through volunteering.
 These details should be included in your resume and personal statement essay.

-Yes, all costs associated with attending the Public Policy Leadership Conference are paid for by Harvard Kennedy School, including, but not limited to, transportation, accommodation, and meals while at the conference.
+Yes, all costs associated with attending the Public Policy Leadership Conference are paid for by Harvard Kennedy School, including flights, transportation in Boston, accommodation, and meals while at the conference.